-^{}Less than 1% of the outstanding shares of common stock.
+Less than 1% of the outstanding shares of common stock.

-- (1) Includes 300 shares of common stock owned of record by such person's children. - (2) Includes 9,274 shares of common stock owned of record by such person's minor children and spouse. - (3) Includes 1,165 shares of common stock of record by such person's spouse. - (4) Resigned from the Company on January 26, 1995.
+children.(2) Includes 10,436 shares of common stock owned of record by such person's minor children and spouse.(3) Includes 1,165 shares of common stock of record by such person's spouse.